Numazu: Popular culture

 Numazu is the main setting of the anime Love Live!
 Sunshine!!, and several characters live in Uchiura and Awashima Island.
-As such, many tourists come to Numazu because of the anime, and various things in the city, such as taxicabs, buses, ferries, and manhole covers, have special Love Live-themed designs.
+Various objects in the city, such as taxicabs, buses, ferries, and manhole covers, have special Love Live!-themed designs.
+As such, many tourists come to Numazu because of the anime.
+Anime Tourism Association noted that 181 locations in Shizuoka Prefecture are considered "pilgrimage" sites for Love Live! fans, including 40 percent of Numazu.
+A 2020 study by the Nippon Applied Informatics Society also found that tourism to Numazu has risen since the anime's premiere in 2016.